-Being a minimalist and also being a tech-loving person can often be at odds with each other.
-I have to work hard to keep my G.A.S. (gear acquisition syndrome) under control.
-Below is a list of my curated tech.
-I often evaluate this list and sell off items I no longer use.
+Being a minimalist and a tech-loving person can often be at odds with each other.
+I must work hard to control my G.A.S. (gear acquisition syndrome).
+Below is a list of my curated tools.
+I often evaluate this list and sell off items I no longer use. (updated 1.20.23)

-Final Cut Pro – Powerful video editor from Apple.
-I’ve tried Premiere Pro but always find myself back with Final Cut.
+Final Cut Pro Powerful video editor from Apple.

 PKM (personal knowledge management) and Projects

 Craft is a visual person’s dream for creating documents and storing things you want to remember.
 I have my projects, second brain, design ideas, receipts, recipes, household documents, and so much more.
 It’s a visual filing cabinet.

 Apple Reminders – I’ve tried them all but keep returning to Reminders’ simplicity.
 I have Homepods around my house, so I can ask Siri to add things to various lists or remind me of things without stopping what I’m doing.